 Your weight will benefit, too.
 As our Pritikin dietitians point out, the more you stay away from fatty and/or dry foods (such as dried cereals), the quicker and more easily you’ll reach your weight-loss goals.

-Ben & Jerry’s has the right idea for us (but unfortunately, not for the environment) by selling single-serving mini-cups of its desserts because we’re more likely to stop at one serving.
+This ice cream brand has the right idea for us (but unfortunately, not for the environment) by selling single-serving mini-cups of its desserts because we’re more likely to stop at one serving.

 Whoops!
 If we’re polishing off one of these mini-size cups every night, we’ll likely be maxi-size by summer’s end.

 Be extra cautious about food products boasting that they’re “made with Greek yogurt.”
 Many are also made with saturated fat, other fats, salt, sugar, and/or refined flours.

 That’s, unfortunately, what the food industry tends to do.
 Foods that start out genuinely healthy end up, after all the processing and additions, as foods that are fattening and unhealthy.
 Remember potato chips made with oat bran?
 Or egg yolks with omega 3s added?
 Now, food marketers and producers are hoping to cash in on Greek yogurt’s aura.

 To get Greek yogurt’s full goodness – without the mega-processing that can bust both heart and waistline – it’s best to stick with Greek yogurt, plain and simple.
 No industrialized dips, desserts, cereals, energy bars, etc. Just plain old yogurt.

 And when buying Greek yogurt (or any food product, for that matter), always turn the product around and read the Nutrition Facts Label, and Ingredient List.

 On the Nutrition Facts Label, look for yogurts that have 0 total fat and 0 saturated fat.